Head of Department and Professor of the History of Philosophy

 My work on Hume has made me interested in the ways in which philosophy in eighteenth-century Britain was different from philosophy in the Anglophone world in the twenty-first century.
 I want to fill out a picture of the goals, methods, and institutional and social contexts of eighteenth-century British philosophy in my volume for the Oxford History of Philosophy series.

-Teaching modern political philosophy has made me interested in, especially, the political thought of Hobbes, Locke, Hume, and Burke.
-I can't make myself believe that categories such as 'liberal' or 'conservative' fit any of them.
+Teaching modern political philosophy has made me interested in, especially, the political thought of post-Hobbesian philosophers like Locke, Hume, Smith, and Burke.
 Their concerns seem utterly different from those of, e.g., Rawls, Nozick, and Kymlicka.
-Their concern is not with the moral ideals on which politics should be founded, but rather with the more fundamental question of how politics, or rather political society, is possible.
-I want to explore this idea in a series of articles, maybe in a short book.
+Their concern is not with the moral ideals on which politics should be founded, but rather with the more fundamental question of how politics is possible in the first place, given the dramatic inequalities that are, so they think, an inevitable feature of modern commercial societies.
+I want to explore this aspect of eighteenth-century political thought in a short book.

 I am willing to supervise research students on most topics in eighteenth-century British philosophy, and in early modern moral and political thought more generally.